mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 An unfortunate trade-off accompanies leaving the window open: noise.

-Even if I can't sleep otherwise, noise just makes me angry.
+Even when I can't sleep for other reasons, noise just makes me angry.
 Feeling angry doesn't help me sleep.
-Noise makes me so angry, in fact, that I have woken up in the middle of lizard brain yelling at noisemakers at a volume I didn't know possible.

 Unfortunately, probably your best bet to manage noise problems is choosing where to live which (a) you probably don't get to do very often and (b) you might not have full control over.

 Beware: outdoor hallways, courtyards, public balconies, and fire escapes.
-That is, unless you're into listening to gratuitously protracted conversations about asinine algorithms to rank women *(drunk)* or how, man, isn't it just wild that the capitalists beat the communists to the moon even though, you know, they were just like all about making melon ballers and whatever useless other shit *(high)*?
+That is, unless you're into listening to gratuitously protracted conversations about asinine criteria to rank women *(drunk)* or how, man, isn't it just wild that the capitalists beat the communists to the moon even though, you know, they were just like all about making melon ballers and whatever useless other shit *(high)*.
 Despite, I'm still obsessed with my building's balconies [for](http://mmore500.tumblr.com/post/173673636439/sweet-love-2018-04-at-east-lansing-michigan) &nbsp;